 Is your business blog tanking?
 Have you wasted hours upon hours creating what you thought was out-of-this world content while attempting to attract visitors and maybe even grab conversions via your business blog?
-Lift your somber spirit out of the rain because you have come to the right place!
+Lift your somber spirit out of the rain because you have come to the right place for blogging tips!
 Blogging is not rocket-science, but many of you are missing small but crucial things that will drastically improve the readership of your business blog.

 Image via Evil Erin

 Back in college my roommates and I attempted to throw a party one Friday night.
 The turnout was simply pathetic, which we blamed on the competing parties occurring in the same townhouse block as ours.
 A month later we were determined to prove our past party performance wrong.
 We spent time creating a compelling Facebook invitation full of witty banter and entertaining photos while highlighting some major draws such as free beverages and pizza (no college kid can resist either).
 Aside from Facebook, we used word-of-mouth marketing to get people enthused about our party.
 If I do say so myself, the turnout was phenomenal.